TomDillane/bulls_rugby_club/README.md

 + Users can view team members for details of playing position and profile picture.
 + Users can view team game history with results and any upcoming fixtures.
 + Manager can view players available.

+#### Feature breakdown

+The color scheme is primarily blue and red in keeping with club colors.
+The base html contains a header and footer that will be available on all pages for consistency.
+The header includes the club name and a NAV bar.
+This collapses on mobile devices to a burger for ease of use.
+The footer contains the club copyright and the social media links (links just go to homepages of social media for now).

+##### Home page

+The home page contains a hero image and a short paragraph on the club.

 #### Future Features